PlexDevelopment/Website/docs/customization/config.md

 ### data.side.enabled
 **Options**: `true` / `false`

-This will enabled Plex's Redis functionality.
+This will enable Plex's Redis functionality.

 ### data.side.auth
 **Options**: `true` / `false`

-This is whether authentication mode for Redis is turned on or not
+This is whether authentication mode for Redis is turned on or not.

 :::info
 It is highly recommended to have Redis authentication turned on.